Zimbabwe crisis: Who are the key players?

-Earlier this week, military officials in Zimbabwe took control of the country’s capital.
-This comes after long-time Zimbabwe President, Robert Mugabe, sacked his vice president — a move critics claim put his wife, Grace Mugabe, in a position to succeed him.
+Last week, military officials in Zimbabwe took control of the country’s capital.
+The moves comes after long-time Zimbabwe President Robert Mugabe sacked his vice president — a move critics claim puts his wife, Grace Mugabe, in a position to succeed him.

 Since then, the country’s military has taken control of government offices, state TV, and more — but claims that the takeover is not a coup.
 Mugabe and his wife were taken into custody, but are allegedly safe.